tideland/gocells/README.md

 The round robin behavior distributes each received event round robin to its subscribers.
 It can be used for load balancing.

+### Sequence

+The sequence behavior checks the event stream for a sequence defined by the criterion function with the signature `func(event cells.Event, collected *cells.EventDatas) (bool, bool)`.
+Here `event` is the current event, `collected` the so far collected matching events.
+If the current event is matching the first returned bool has to be true, if all are collected the second one has to be true too.
+In this case an event containing the collected events will be emitted.

 ### Simple Processor

 The simple behavior is created with a simple event processing function.